FEniCS/web/index.md

 high-level Python and C++ interfaces to FEniCS, it is easy to get started, but FEniCS offers also powerful capabilities for more experienced programmers.
-FEniCS runs on a multitude of platforms ranging from laptops to high-performance clusters.
+FEniCS runs on a multitude of platforms ranging from laptops to high-performance computers.

 <center>
 {% include _large_icon.html icon="fa-solid fa-download" href="download/" label="Download"